 Over the Thanksgiving holiday we had a great spinnaker run south in Hawks Channel heading for Key West.
 Terry had never been to Key West and couldn’t wait to sample the island flavors.
 While off the beaten path we came across Key West Distilling.
 After sampling their Rumbunctious Gold and Spiced rums we decided to purchase a bottle of the spiced.
 You see, just a month prior our friends told us about Siesta Key Spiced rum made in Sarasota, FL so we thought why not set up a Florida Showdown.
-It’s Key West vs. Siesta Key.
+It’s Siesta Key Spiced Rum vs. Key West Rumbunctious

 Key West Distilling has been making artisan rum, vodka and whisky since 2013.
 The spiced rum begins life as a silver before adding a secret blend of natural spices and Madagascar vanilla beans.
 Siesta Key rums are produced by Drum Circle Distilling and have been around since 2007.
 The rums are distilled in a custom artisanal still which has a lot of copper, making for a smoother rum.
 The spiced rum uses freshly ground spices and honey giving the rum a more natural taste.